klasharr/php-wordpress-ssc-members/README.md

 # SSC Members

-A plugin to help you build a members area on a website with an optional generic user that could be shared between people.
+A WordPress plugin to help you build a members area on a website with an optional generic user that could be shared between people.

 ## Background